kubevela/kubevela/docs/en/cue/basic.md

 # CUE Basic

-This article will explain how to use [CUE](https://cuelang.org/) as templating module in KubeVela.
+This document will explain how to use [CUE](https://cuelang.org/) as templating module in KubeVela.
 Please make sure you have already learned about `Application` custom resource and how it leverage templating modules for application encapsulation and abstraction.

 ## Why CUE?